You currently do not have any properties in your shortlist.

 When you move out, you will need to leave the place clean and tidy and free of rubbish.
 In our experience, it makes it much easier if students do short bursts of regular cleaning, rather than leaving everything to the last minute!
 If a property is not left in a clean condition, the landlord has the right to arrange for the property to be commercially cleaned and to deduct the (significant) cost from your deposit.
 So every now and again, run the vacuum cleaner around, clean the toilets, de-gunk the fridge and wipe down the windows and so on.
 After all, you will have to do all these things when you buy a home of your own, one day.

-If the landlord has left garden tools for you to use, you will be expected to keep the garden tidy, too.
+You will be expected to keep the garden tidy too.

 If we are managing the property, ring us first with any problems.
 If not, contact the landlord directly.
 As managing agents, we promise to deal with any matter in a timely fashion, with urgent matters (relating to your health and safety) taking top priority.
 If you are dealing with your landlord, you should also put your request in writing, explaining the nature of the problem and the date it was reported so that you can be sure that it will be dealt with promptly.
 Just leaving a phone message won't do, because by law, a landlord is not obliged to respond until he receives written confirmation of the request.